tamnguyenbbt/dom-util/README.md

 ## Versions

+* Version **1.0.2** released on 12/05/2018
+  --> add support for 2 anchors; add support for possible multiple anchor found; add methods to find full own text first and if not found, find using contains
 * Version **1.0.1** released on 12/04/2018
   --> add search by AnchorElementInfo class; add support for the case where anchor element is also the search element
 * Version **1.0.0** released on 12/02/2018